 AI Research Intern

-Mentors: Byeongho Heo and Greg Dongyoon Han - Carnegie Mellon University
+Mentors: Byeongho Heo, Sangdoo Yun, and Dongyoon Han - Carnegie Mellon University

 Aug 2024 - Feb 2025